Governor of Svalbard

 The governor of Svalbard (Sysselmesteren på Svalbard) represents the Norwegian government in exercising its sovereignty over the Svalbard archipelago (Spitsbergen).

-The position reports to the Norwegian Ministry of Justice, but it maintains all Norwegian interests in the area, including environmental protection, law enforcement, representation, mediation, and civil matters, such as marriage, divorce.
-An important part of the position is to maintain good working relations with the Russian community in Barentsburg.
+The position reports to the Norwegian Ministry of Justice, but it maintains all Norwegian interests in the area, including environmental protection, law enforcement, representation, mediation, and civil matters, such as marriage and divorce.
+An important part of the position is maintaining good working relations with the Russian community in Barentsburg.

 To this end, the governor's organization consists of: